 - Adjustable, comfortable seat

 Your first attempt at inflating the Advanced Frame will likely include some frustration.
 But once you’ve got the hang of the different nozzles and tubes, it handles ocean conditions like a charm.

-With an included aluminum frame it feels more like a hard-sided kayak than an inflatable.
+With its aluminum frame and multiple air chambers, it feels more like a hard-sided than an inflatable kayak.

 - One of the top-performing inflatable kayaks available